 Thesis and Antithesis: A Complete Guide

-What is Thesis?
+What is a Thesis?

-• “Democracy ensures freedom and equality” can be a thesis.
+• “Democracy promotes freedom and equality.”

-What is Antithesis?
+What is an Antithesis?

 Thesis and Antithesis in Dialectics

-• Thesis: “Capitalism creates prosperity.”
+• Thesis: “Capitalism drives prosperity.”

 • Antithesis: “Capitalism creates inequality.”